farbodtaymouri/Books-Papers/Leadership/ES_Software_Architecture/notes.md

  * The thid key area of pragmatic architecture is comminication.
 The architect must have a __clear, consistent, and continuous__ communication.
 Note that, any communication gap will be filled by others so __stay on top of the comminication process ecven if you are extraordineray busy__.
  * Note that, when a software is built only a limited variability and flexibility can be realized.
 Take time to document decisions along the way.
 Ensure that the decision log is properly distributed so that there is no surprise.
  * Whenever you present alternatives as part of making decision, your ability to clearly articulate the avilable options and which one you recommend will produce a great starting point for a conversation.
 Don't be afraid of the solution you recommend and show you have a detaild analysis about that decision. __If the don't accepted your recommended solution, owns the one they recommend but make sure the decision makers understand the consequence of that decision (delay, cost, tech debt, etc.)__

+# Chapter 12 Vision
+Vision drives how you think,what you do